King of Kings (1961 film): Filming and post-production

-In 1959, Bronston had established his eponymous production studio in Spain where he observed the rugged countryside resembled Judea.
+In 1959, Bronston had established his eponymous production studio in Spain where he noticed that the rugged countryside resembled Judea.
 Principal photography began on April 24, 1960, at the Sevilla and Chamartín Studios, near Madrid, where 396 sets were constructed for the film.
-Unfortunately, the Temple of Judea set at the Sevilla studios was blown down during a major windstorm.
-Bronston surveyed the site and ordered for the set to be rebuilt which was completed in three months.
+The Temple set at the Sevilla studios was blown down during a windstorm.
+Bronston surveyed the site and ordered that the set be rebuilt, which was done in three months.

-The film was shot on multiple locations throughout Spain, one of which included the Venta de Frascuelas near the rocky terrains of Chinchón for the Sermon on the Mount scene where 7,000 extras were used.
-The Adaja in El Fresno was used to represent the Jordan River, as well as the Rambla de Lanujar in Almería for the wilderness where Jesus was tempted.
-The Añover de Tajo within the province of Toledo was substituted for the Mount of Olives.
-The municipalities of Manzanares el Real and Navacerrada were shot for the scenes set in Nazareth and Golgotha, the site where Jesus was crucified, respectively.
+The film was shot on multiple locations throughout Spain.
+The Venta de Frascuelas near the rocky terrains of Chinchón was the site of the Sermon on the Mount scene, where 7,000 extras were used.
+The Adaja in El Fresno was used to represent the Jordan River.
+The Rambla de Lanujar in Almería served as the wilderness where Jesus was tempted.
+The Añover de Tajo in the province of Toledo substituted for the Mount of Olives.
+The municipalities of Manzanares el Real and Navacerrada were used for the scenes set in Nazareth and Golgotha, respectively.

 The film's shoot faced numerous complications.
-As with John Paul Jones (1959), Bronston secured the financing backing from business executive Pierre S. du Pont III, but months into the shoot, the production had run out of money.
-Metro-Goldwyn-Mayer became interested in investing as they saw the film as a potential rival to Ben-Hur (1959), which was still in wide release.
+As with John Paul Jones (1959), Bronston secured financial backing from business executive Pierre S. du Pont III, but months into the shoot, the production ran out of money.
+Metro-Goldwyn-Mayer became interested in investing, seeing the film as potentially tapping the same market as MGM's hugely successful Ben-Hur (1959), which was still in wide release.
 MGM studio president Joseph Vogel visited the set in Madrid and viewed dailies of the unfinished film.
-Coming away impressed, he alerted production head Sol C. Siegel of the production in which he also visited the set.
-Siegel recommended various changes feeling the film was too long, needed more action, and had a weak ending.
+Coming away impressed, he alerted production head Sol C. Siegel, who also then visited the set.
+Siegel recommended various changes, feeling the film was too long, needed more action, and had a weak ending.
 An original character named "David", portrayed by Richard Johnson, was written into the film to function as a bridge between the film's plot threads.
-Due to the heavy deviations being made to the film's shooting script, Nicholas Ray and Philip Yordan were no longer on speaking terms communicating only through walkie-talkies.
+Due to the heavy deviations being made to the film's shooting script, Nicholas Ray and Philip Yordan were no longer on speaking terms, communicating only through walkie-talkies.

-Midway during filming, in July 1960, cinematographer Franz Planer had fallen ill.
+Midway during filming, in July 1960, cinematographer Franz Planer fell ill.
 Manuel Berengeur, who had worked with him since the start of production, replaced him, but MGM sent out contract cinematographer Milton R. Krasner to take over.
 In September, an automobile accident resulted in the death of Arthur Resse, who had been serving as a horse trainer, while also injuring actor Harry Guardino (who was portraying Barabbas) as the two were en route from a location outside Aranjuez, Spain.
 Around the same time, Ray, who was overwhelmed with the production woes, was temporarily replaced by Charles Walters.
-In October 1960, filming wrapped after 122 days.
+On October 4, 1960, principal photography was completed.